Useful information for PCN (Poison Centre Notification) submission

 • Product name, brand name, variants

-Perhaps the most well-known element of PCN notification.
-The UFI (Unique Formula Identifier) is a 16-character alphanumeric code divided into blocks.
-The UFI code creates an unambiguous link between the information provided in the notification and the specific product.
+The UFI is one of the best-known elements of PCN notification.
+It is a 16-character alphanumeric code presented in blocks.
+The UFI provides an unambiguous link between the information submitted in the notification and the specific product.

-• All the trade names that are included in the label
+• All trade names appearing on the label

-• Name, address, phone number and e-mail address of the submitter
+• Name, address, telephone number and email address of the notifier

-• Classification of the mixture in health and physical hazard categories
+• Classification of the mixture for health and physical hazards

-First, request from your suppliers a current safety data sheet that complies with the latest requirements.
-Continuous changes in the CLP Regulation can affect the classification of the mixture or its components.
-Update your SDS inventory to ensure you can provide up-to-date classification/labeling and toxicological data during the PCN notification.
-If necessary, update your own SDSs as well!
+Request from your suppliers an up-to-date Safety Data Sheet that complies with the latest requirements.
+Continuous amendments to the CLP Regulation can affect the classification of the mixture or its components.
+Keep your SDS inventory up to date so you can provide current classification/labelling and toxicological data for the PCN notification.
+If necessary, update your own SDSs as well.

-• Hazard pictograms, codes of hazard statements and precautionary statements
+• Hazard pictograms, hazard statement codes, and precautionary statement codes

 Toxicological information:

-• Information regarding the toxicological effects of the mixture or its components
+• Information on the toxicological effects of the mixture or its components

-• Data regarding acute toxicity, skin corrosion, eye damage etc.
+• Data on acute toxicity, skin corrosion, serious eye damage, etc.

 Additional information: